 Title IV aid is earned in a prorated manner on a per diem basis up to and including the 60% point in the period of enrollment or payment period for degree programs.
 Title IV aid is considered 100% earned after that point in time.
 The percentage of Title IV aid earned is calculated as:

 Number of days

 completed by the student

-Percentage of period of enrollment or payment period for degree programs
+Percentage of period of enrollment or

+payment of days in the

+period of enrollment or

+payment period for

+degree programs